 If an objective was protecting Redstone from flooding because of the enhanced sedimentation on the standing wave just downstream of Coal Basin, controlling sediment sources in Coal Basin or in the nearby upstream tributaries (e.g., Figure 24) does not appear to be a viable option.
-Rather, mitigation might take the form of gravel mining (in the lower reaches of Coal Basin or more likely on the Crystal sediment wedge itself), or the construction of dikes between Redstone and the Crystal River.
+Rather, mitigation might take the form of gravel mining (in the lower reaches of Coal Basin or more likely on the Crystal sediment wedge itself).